Ernesto Oglivie

-Ernesto Mauro Oglivie (born 11 November 1992) is a professional Panamanian basketball player, who plays for the Titanes de Barranquilla of the Baloncesto Profesional Colombiano.
+Ernesto Mauro Oglivie (born 11 November 1992) is a professional Panamanian basketball player, who plays for the Hebraica Macabi of the Uruguayan League.

 Professional career

 In the 2008–09 season he played for Lechugueros de León.

 He also played for the National Technological University basketball team in Argentina.

 For the 2021 Liga Nacional de Baloncesto Profesional (LNBP) season, he joined Panteras de Aguascalientes.
 In October 2021, he was one of five finalists for the MVP Award for the Liga Nacional de Baloncesto Profesional West Division.
 (The other players were Vander Blue, Michael Smith, Lucas Martínez and Karim Rodríguez) At that time, Oglivie had averaged 26:53 minutes, 15.6 points, 4.7 rebounds and 1.6 assists per game.

 In 2021, Oglivie played for Caballos de Coclé in the 2021 BCL Americas season and was the league's leading rebounder with 9.7 per game.

 Panama national team

 He has been a member of Panama's national basketball team on numerous occasions.